NyteshadeXT/PF2e-Vault/1) GM Screen/DC Calculators.md

 collapse: closed
 icon: hammer

-1. The item level must be less than yours
+1. The item level must be less than or equal to yours
 2. You must meet the minimum proficiency
 	- Trained: Item Level 0 - 8
-	- Master: Item Level 9 - 15
+	- Master: Item Level 9 - 16
-	- Legendary: Item Level 16+
+	- Legendary: Item Level 17+
-3. For Alchemical, Magical or Snare crafting, you must have the appropriate feat
+3. For Alchemical and Magical crafting, you must have the Alchemical Crafting or Magical Crafting feat and be at least Trained
 4. You must have the appropriate tools / workshop
-5. You must have a formula (recipe / blueprint) for the item you wish to craft.
+5. You must have a formula for the item you wish to craft.
 For common items, see the [[basic-crafters-book|Basic Crafter's Book]]
 6. You must have materials worth 50% of the item's value

 ```